The HobbitHouse Ilustrated Glossary of Woodworking terms

 enamel --- Technically, an enamel is a colored varnish, or high gloss paint.
 Generally, the term is used for high quality, dirt-resistant paints for interior use that may have a sheen level from satin to glossy.
 These coatings are used in areas such as kitchens, bathrooms, etc. where there is a high likelihood of potentially damaging chemicals landing on the surface being protected.

 encased knot --- A loose knot.
-In such a knot, the rings of annual growth of the knot are not intergrown with those of the surrounding wood and there may be pitch pockets and/or areas of bark between the knot and the surrounding wood.
+In such a knot, the annual growth rings of the knot are not intergrown with those of the surrounding wood and there may be pitch pockets and/or areas of bark between the knot and the surrounding wood.
 These knots are formed when a branch is cut off or breaks off and in either case dies, leaving a cylinder of dead wood inside the growing tree trunk.
 In planks, such knots can be expected to fall out if stressed.
 Contrast to intergrown knot.
 There is no implication in the term encased as to the state of the knot other than at its edges; an encased knot may be a sound knot or it may be an unsound knot.
 Examples:

 end --- see parts